Associate Dean for Undergraduate Academic Affairs

 Related Academic Programs

-Any student enrolled in an engineering or related curriculum and interested in a career in the metal casting industry may be admitted into the Foundry Program.
+Any student enrolled in an engineering or related major and interested in a career in the metal casting industry may be admitted into the Foundry Program.
 While engaged in this special program, the student must also meet the requirements for a B.S. degree offered by the College of Engineering and Applied Sciences.
-The Foundry Program is designed to allow the student an opportunity to elect various specific interest courses while earning a degree in any standard curriculum.
+The Foundry Program is designed to allow the student an opportunity to elect various specific interest courses while earning a degree in any standard major.

 Foundry Program students must join the student chapter of the American Foundrymen’s Society and register with the Foundry Educational Foundation.
 Upon reaching the sophomore year, it is recommended that all students apply for the Cooperative Education Program by contacting the Advising Office in agreement with many sponsoring industries.